tfpf/graph-plot/README.md

 python3 examples.py
 ```
 and tinker with the code if you'd like to.

+Multiple plots in a single figure (subplots) sometimes don't look pretty
+because elements from adjacent plots overlap with each other.
+This is a known
+issue, and may or may not be fixed.

 A good way to start plotting your own graphs might be to copy parts of the code
 in `examples.py` and make modifications to the copy.